sjentsch/lsjDocs/Ch11/Ch11_tTest.rst

 In chapter :doc:`../Ch10/Ch10_ChiSquare` we covered the situation when your outcome variable is nominal scale |nominal| and your predictor variable is also nominal scale |nominal|.
-Lots of real world situations have that character, and so you will find that χ²-tests in particular are quite widely used.
+Lots of real-world situations have that character, and so you will find that χ²-tests in particular are quite widely used.
 However, you are much more likely to find yourself in a situation where your outcome variable is interval scale or higher |continuous|, and what